Daniel Sullivan (American football)

-Daniel Sullivan is a former American football coach.
+Daniel Sullivan is an American football coach.
 He served as the head football coach at Eureka College in Eureka, Illinois from 2005 to 2008, compiling a record of 5–30.
 Sullivan resigned as head football coach at Eureka in October 2008.
 A graduate of University High School in Normal, Illinois, Sullivan played college football at Loras College in Dubuque, Iowa.
 He earned a master's degree in sports administration from Illinois State University in 2001.
 Sullivan spent two seasons as co-defensive coordinator at the University of Chicago before he was hired at Eureka.